Universal model for electron thermal-field emission from two-dimensional semimetals: Abstract

 \section{Abstract}

-We present the theory of out-of-plane electron thermal-field emission from 2D semimetals.
-We show that the current($\mathcal{J}$)-field($F$)-temperature($T$) characteristic is captured by a \emph{universal} scaling law applicable for broad classes of 2D semimetals, including monolayer and few-layer graphene, nodal point semimetals, nodal line semimetals and Dirac semimetals at the verge of topological phase transition.
-The low-temperature scaling takes the universal form, $\log\left( \mathcal{J}/F^\gamma \right) \propto -1/F$ with $\gamma = 1$ for 2D semimetals, which is in stark contrast to the classic Fowler-Nordheim scaling of $\gamma = 2$ for 3D metals.
-Importantly, the Fermi level dependence of the tunneling currents depends sensitively on the nodal structure through the electronic density of states, thus serving as a probe for detecting the various possible nodal structures of 2D semimetals.
-Our findings provide a theoretical basis for the understanding of tunneling charge transport phenomena in solid/vacuum and solid/solid interfaces, critical for the development of 2D-material-based vacuum and solid-state electronic devices.
+We present the theory of out-of-plane (or vertical) electron thermal-field emission from 2D semimetals.
+We show that the current-voltage-temperature characteristic is well-captured by a \emph{universal} scaling relation applicable for broad classes of 2D semimetals, including graphene and its few-layer, nodal point semimetal, Dirac semimetal at the verge of topological phase transition and nodal line semimetal.
+Here an important consequence of the universal emission behavior is revealed: in contrast to the common expectation that band topology shall manifest differently in the physical observables, band topologies in two spatial dimension are \emph{indistinguishable} from each others and bear no special signature in the electron emission characteristics.
+Our findings represent the quantum extension of the universal semiclassical thermionic emission scaling law in 2D materials, and provide the theoretical foundations for the understanding of electron emission from cathode and charge interface transport for the design of 2D-material-based vacuum nanoelectronics.